740Sariel0901/2025Spr_projects/README.md

 ## How Generator Work:
 ![image](https://github.com/user-attachments/assets/c1724215-86fd-4025-a527-bb1c114ffb57)

 1. **Board Construction (Path_and_Gray):**

-  -Builds an n×n grid, projects hex coordinates into 2D for plotting.
+   - Builds an n×n grid, projects hex coordinates into 2D for plotting.
-  -Chooses random start/end nodes on opposite edges.
+   - Chooses random start/end nodes on opposite edges.
-  -Randomly selects ⌊n/2⌋ gray cells along the eventual path.
+   - Randomly selects ⌊n/2⌋ gray cells along the eventual path.

-2. **Path Generation:**
+3. **Path Generation:**

 Depth-first search with backtracking to find any path that has at least n–1 “branchable” nodes (each with at least one off-path neighbor).